tomchaplin/tomchaplin.github.io/_portfolio_entries/2018-09-20-The-Ugly-Croissant.md

 ### Early Development

-As this was my first web development project, we started out by creating a static site using
+As this was my first web development project, we started out by creating a static site using basic HTML, CSS and some Javascript.
+This allowed us to develop both the aesthetic design for the website and the structure behind the content displayed on the website befo.
+We arrived at the

 ### Database Approach